 The schema of the database is specified to the DBMS when a new database is defined, at that time the corresponding database is empty, hence has an empty instance.
-The initial state of the database is acquired when the database is first loaded with initial data.
+The starting state of the database is acquired when the database is first loaded with initial data.
 From then onwards, each time the data is updated we get a new database instance.
 At any point in time, there is a current state associated with a database.
-The DBMS is partially accountable for ensuring the valid instance of a database where the instance satisfies the structure and constraints specified in the schema.
+The DBMS is partially accountable for confirming the valid instance of a database where the instance assures the structure and constraints specified in the schema.

 Let’s take the similar example in the instance.
 Here the student construct will contain their individual entities in the attributes.

 Key Differences Between Schema and Instance

 - A schema is the design representation of a database whereas instance is the snapshot of a database at a particular moment.